 As you can imagine, my excitement about this opportunity was overwhelming … to the point that I had difficulty remaining seated long enough to reply to Glenn’s inquiry as follows:

 Thanks for your note.
-Please allow me to begin by asking which of the following factors made you feel I’d be such a great fit for your Financial Services Representative position in the greater-Boston area: Was it my 16 years of publishing/journalism experience, my glaringly obvious complete and utter lack of a background in anything even remotely related to the financial-services field, or my expressed desire to obtain employment in the greater-Philadelphia area?
+Please allow me to begin by asking which of the following factors made you feel I’d be such a great fit for your Financial Services Representative position in the greater-Boston area: Was it my 16 years of publishing/journalism experience; my glaringly obvious, complete, and utter lack of a background in anything even remotely related to the financial-services field; or my explicitly expressed desire to obtain employment in the greater-Philadelphia area?

 Whatever the case, I’m flattered you’ve initiated contact with me, and very excited about filling this position — particularly in light of the fact that it will give me an opportunity to start my career over at age 40 in a field about which I know absolutely nothing.
 After all, Glenn, life is an adventure, am I right?

 As you no doubt have anticipated, landing a candidate who is as perfect a fit as me for your Financial Services Representative position will require some extra enticement.
-In an effort to expedite this process, I have included below a list of my needs, all of which your company will have to address in order for me to consider joining your team:
+In an effort to expedite this process, I have included below a list of six requirements, all of which your company must agree to meet in order for me to consider joining your team:

 1.)
 Explain to me what the fuck a Financial Services Representative is.

-4.)
-Hire for me a secretary named Miss Wilson, whom I will summon by announcing into my ’50s-style intercom system things like “Miss Wilson, I need you to take a memo” and “Miss Wilson, call my wife and tell her I’ll be late for dinner” and “Miss Wilson, please bring Glenn and I some refreshments while he explains to me what the fuck a Financial Services Representative is.”
+3.)
+Hire for me a secretary named Miss Wilson, whom I will summon by announcing into my ’50s-style intercom system things like “Miss Wilson, I need you to take a memo” and “Miss Wilson, clear my schedule so that I may nap” and “Miss Wilson, please bring Glenn and I some refreshments while he explains to me what the fuck a Financial Services Representative is.”

 5.)
 Move your greater-Boston-area office to the greater-Philadelphia area.

 6.)
-Fire yourself and hire me someone who will actually seek out qualified candidates rather than carpet bomb people who recently have uploaded to CareerBuilder.com their résumés — résumés that you yourself clearly do not read.
+Fire yourself and hire me someone who will actually seek out qualified candidates rather than spam people who recently have uploaded their résumés to CareerBuilder.com — résumés that you yourself clearly do not read.